10 night life habits that help in the weight loss process - 12/06/2021

 2. Keeping yourself busy

-Who has never been idle overnight and suddenly wanted to eat?
+Who has never been idle overnight and suddenly felt like eating?
 Most of the time, the chosen foods are high in calories and poorly nutritious.
 In this situation, it’s important to keep busy and do pleasurable activities like reading or listening to music.

 “It is very common for people to seek food when they are bored or depressed.
 Food consumption for reasons of affectivity is much more prevalent than hunger”, emphasizes Marcella Garcez, nutritionist and director of Abran (Brazilian Association of Nutrology).